Punjab National Bank: Timeline

 In 2003, PNB took over Nedungadi Bank, the oldest private sector bank in Kerala.
 At the time of the merger with PNB, Nedungadi Bank's shares had zero value, with the result that its shareholders received no payment for their shares.
 PNB also opened a representative office in London.
 In 2004, PNB established a branch in Kabul, Afghanistan, a representative office in Shanghai, and another in Dubai.
 PNB also established an alliance with Everest Bank in Nepal that permits migrants to transfer funds easily between India and Everest Bank's 12 branches in Nepal.
 Currently, PNB owns 20% of Everest Bank.
 Two years later, PNB established PNBIL – Punjab National Bank (International) – in the UK, with two offices, one in London, and one in Southall.
 Since then it has opened more branches, this time in Leicester, Birmingham, Ilford, Wembley, and Wolverhampton.
 PNB also opened a branch in Hong Kong.
 In January 2009, PNB established a representative office in Oslo, Norway.
 PNB hopes to upgrade this to a branch in due course.
 In January 2010, PNB established a subsidiary in Bhutan.
 PNB owns 51% of Druk PNB Bank, which has branches in Thimphu, Phuntsholing, and Wangdue.
 Local investors own the remaining shares.
 Then on 1 May, PNB opened its branch in Dubai's financial center.
 PNB purchased a small minority stake in Kazakhstan-based JSC Danabank established on 20 October 1992 in Pavlodar.
 Within the year PNB increased its ownership till 84% of what has become JSC (SB) PNB, with its share currently decreased to 49%.
 The associate in Kazakhstan now called JSC Tengri Bank has branches in Almaty, Nur-Sultan, Karaganda, Pavlodar and Shymkent.
 September 2011: PNB opened a representative office in Sydney, Australia.
 December 2012: PNB signed an agreement with US based life Insurance company MetLife to acquire a 30% stake in MetLife's Indian affiliate MetLife India Limited.
 The company would be renamed PNB MetLife India Limited and PNB would sell MetLife's products in its branches.

+In July 2026, Digital India BHASHINI division and the PNB signed an MoU to advance multilingual AI for inclusive banking.
+The partnership is to enable AI powered multilingual banking and citizen-centric financial services.
+The MoU was signed by Shri Amitabh Nag, CEO of Digital India, BHASHINI division and Shri Atish Kumar Rout, Chief General Manager (Digital), Digital Banking Transformation Division, Punjab National Bank.
+The collaboration aims at bringing together the multilingual AI technique of BHASHINI and apply them to the digital banking systems of the bank.
+Through this initiative, people can access banking services in the languages of their choice.